-- 1.1 This report introduces the statement of accounts of the Authority for 2009-10 and provides members with the outturn position for the Authority in respect of 2009/10.
-Overall the outturn position for general fund for 2009/10 is in line with the approved budget and shows a small surplus of £253k against budget of £102.2m (0.25%).
-This reflects the break even position that has been reported throughout the financial year taking into account departmental action plans to mitigate in year pressures that were identified.
+- 1.1 This report provides members with the outturn position for the Authority in respect of 2009/10.
+Overall the outturn position for general fund for 2009/10 is in line with the approved budget and shows a small surplus of £253k against budget of £106m (0.24%).
 The report provides explanations of significant variances from budget for the General Fund and the Housing Revenue Account (HRA) and informs the Council of the position on General Fund balances.
 The report also provides a summary of spend and resources to fund the Council's capital program for 2009/10 and provides an outline of the Treasury Management activity and related prudential indicators for 2009/10.
-Cabinet have before them this report together with the draft statement of accounts and a combined finance and performance annual report. - 1.2 The audit of the accounts is planned to commence in late July / early August 2010 and will continue until September. - 1.3 Whilst it is not anticipated that there will be any significant changes, all figures inevitably are subject to Audit.
-However it should be noted that financially local authorities are complex organisations and in gross terms Slough Borough Council's expenditure is in excess of £400m and occasionally changes may occur after the audit inspection.
+Cabinet will receive this report together with the draft statement of accounts and a combined finance and performance annual report. - 1.2 The audit of the accounts is planned to commence in late July / early August 2010 and will continue until September. - 1.3 Whilst it is not anticipated that there will be any significant changes, all figures inevitably are subject to Audit.
+However it should be noted that financially Local Authorities are complex organisations and in gross terms Slough Borough Council's expenditure is in excess of £400m and occasionally changes may occur after the audit inspection.